Online vs. On-Site Norwegian Courses: Which One Is Right for You?

 Routine and accountability: Scheduled sessions promote consistency.

-Cons of On-Site Norwegian Courses
+Limitations of On-Site Norwegian Courses

 While effective, in-person classes also come with a few downsides: